 Aluminum has been a known neurotoxin since the early 1960’s and has been linked to Alzheimer’s by various studies.
-Over time, aluminum accumulates in the body and forms a “plaque”.
+Over time, it accumulates in the body and forms a “plaque”.

-Autopsies of the brains of Alzheimer’s patients have found excessively high levels of aluminum in them.
+Autopsies of the brains of Alzheimer’s patients have found excessively high levels of aluminum.
 Conversely, chelation treatment (a process by which a person’s blood is cleaned of specific metals such as aluminum) has shown improvement in patients with Alzheimer’s.

 So why is it not banned?